 Korean Air is the flag carrier of South Korean and one of the world’s great carriers.

 Korean Air is the largest airline company in South Korea and has a vast domestic and global network of regularly scheduled services.
 Within South Korea, destinations served include Busan, Cheongju, Daegu, Gwangju, Gunsan Jeju, Jinju, Pohang, Seoul (Gimpo and Incheon), Ulsan, Wonju, Yangyang and Yeosu.
-At the end of August 2019, Korean Air operates scheduled flights to 125 cities in 44 countries worldwide, including flights to 13 domestic cities in Korea.
+At the end of August 2019, Korean Air operates scheduled flights to 125 cities in 44 countries worldwide, including flights to 13 domestic routes in South Korea.

 Looking to make a Korean Air booking?
 Alternative Airlines makes it easy to search and book Korean Air flights in English, with the full support of our expert customer service team - use the search bar at the top of the page to search for flights.
 When you book through Alternative Airlines you can buy Korean Air flights on finance, making it easy for you to manage your finances, or you can pay conveniently and securely using PayPal!
 You can even pay using Korean Won, along with over 160 other currencies!